neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 ### Request Message - 4.1 - `HELLO`

-The `HELLO` message request the connection to be authorized for use with the remote database.
+The `HELLO` message requests the connection to be authorized for use with the remote database.

 The server **must** be in the `CONNECTED` state to be able to process a `HELLO` message.
 For any other states, receipt of an `HELLO` request **must** be considered a protocol violation and lead to connection closure.